FreeFileSync Open Source File Synchronization

 Note

-FreeFileSync hides the console window, so start opens a new window. cmd.exe /k runs the following command without exiting. cd navigates to the directory, even if it's on a different volume (/D).
+Since FreeFileSync doesn't automatically show a console window, start is used to open one. cmd.exe /k runs the following command without immediately exiting the console. cd navigates to the directory, even if it's on a different volume (/D).

-• Copy item path to Clipboard (as alternative to CTRL + C)
+• Copy the item path to the clipboard (alternative to using CTRL + C)

 echo %item_path%| clip

-• Write list of selected file paths to a text file:
+• Write the list of selected file paths to a text file:

 echo %item_path% >> %csidl_Desktop%\file_list.txt